prosapient/confispex/docs/getting_started.md

 ### Symbols
 * `*` variable is required in specified group.
 * `?` variable is defined in schema, but was not invoked in `runtime.exs`.
 It is not an error, just a warning.
-It might be a desired behavour for your case to have such items, because they may be hidden by some conditions which depend on other variables.
+It might be a desired behaviour for your case to have such items, because they may be hidden by some conditions which depend on other variables.
 * `✓` variable was provided and it is valid according to schema.
 * `-` variable wasn't provided and default value is used.